syndit/com.synditcorp.ruleengine/README.md

 ### Expressions

 MVEL is the default expression language used by the Engine.
 At runtime, it takes time for each MVEL statement type to initialize.
 So, if milliseconds are critical to your SLA, keep the rule evaluator instance in memory for a given transaction's processing and, be sure to reset if variables need to be refreshed between calls.
 But, rule evaluators are not thread safe so be mindful of this when caching an object instance.
-Another technique is to evaluate immediately after initialization a simple  _calc_  rule that has each MVEL statement type your definition's rules will use.
+Another technique is to evaluate immediately after a rule evaluator's initialization a simple  _calc_  rule that has each MVEL statement type your definition's rules will use.

 ## Logging